Linda Verville: (603) 271-2461

 Jay Martin: (603) 271-3211

-CONCORD, NH – The adventure of a lifetime is in store for 49 people who have been offered permits to hunt moose in New Hampshire this October.
-They are the lucky winners in the state’s 33rd annual moose hunt lottery drawing, which was held at the New Hampshire Fish and Game Department in Concord.
+Concord, NH – The adventure of a lifetime is in store for 40 people who have been offered permits to hunt moose in New Hampshire this October.
+They are the lucky winners in the state’s 34th annual moose hunt lottery drawing, which was held at the New Hampshire Fish and Game Department in Concord.

-Winners were selected from a pool of 6,013 applicants.
-In addition, over 1,153 people submitted an application for a bonus point only, but were not included in the lottery.
+Winners were selected from a pool of 6,195 applicants.
+In addition, 1,155 people submitted an application for a bonus point only, but were not included in the lottery.
 The bonus point system improves the chance of winning for each consecutive year a person has entered but is not selected.
-The overall odds of being drawn this year were 1 in 80 for residents and 1 in 344 for nonresidents.
-In addition to many New Hampshire residents, permit winners hailed from Connecticut, Maryland, Massachusetts, Michigan, New York, and Virginia.
+The overall odds of being drawn this year were 1 in 98 for residents and 1 in 480 for nonresidents.
+In addition to many New Hampshire residents, permit winners hailed from Iowa, Massachusetts, New York, Pennsylvania, South Dakota, and West Virginia.

 For more information on hunting moose in New Hampshire, visit www.huntnh.com/hunting/moose.html.